Yahoo Games: In popular culture

 Yahoo!
 Chess was the subject of a song by the British rock band Half Man Half Biscuit on their 2008 album CSI:Ambleside.
 Entitled "Bad Losers on Yahoo!
 Chess", the song references a fictitious player, Dennis Bell of Torquay, Devon, who on losing a chess game signs out from the Yahoo!
 Chess server "Good game, Sir, do you want another bout?
 But Dennis ain't replying 'cos he's just signed out."
 The song also references Deep Blue.

+Relaunch

+In around September 2023, Yahoo launched a redesigned Yahoo!
+Games section that is available for players in the United States only.
+The updated platform features a selection of classic games, like Jigsaw, Mahjong, Solitaire, Word etc.